The Flag They Said Wouldn’t Fly

 3rd, the simple twin uprights hold the flag and the guy-wires, but don’t really attach (except at the base);

 Finally, it has a bungee cord around the interior perimeter to tension the fabric against the “fishing-pole” exterior.

-Several companies we approached about it made said it wouldn’t work.
+Several companies we approached about getting it made said it wouldn’t work.
 They said it couldn’t be done that way and it would just be a hazard.
-We’re very thankful to Omni Promotional in Denver for believing enough to try it.
+We’re very thankful to Omni Promotional in Denver for believing in us enough to try it.
 They too had doubts, but were willing to give it a go — and look what happened!

 It’s been in action at several races already — with many more to come.
 This photo shows the men’s pro race at the US OPEN OF CYCLOCROSS held at Boulder’s Valmont Park in October 2015.
 The flag (if you want to call it that) was a great success because it became a landmark for the venue for those two days.

 So, it stands tall even in a light wind.
 It is rock solid stable when the feet plant firmly, and it has flown as a landmark at several bicycle races.
 Racers like it, and it’s easily visible as a promotion piece from across most venues.
 Announcers like it because it gives a great point of reference as they describe where the riders on course.
 A success on all accounts.

 One other great feature is it all folds for travel.
 Everything goes in one rubbermaid bin except the poles and stand bases.
 All of that stuffs nicely in the truck for travel.
 What’s big is small, and then great big again.